kulkarni997/digital-library/README.md

-A Demo website to align my full stack web development skills and revise
+A Demo website to align my full stack web development skills and revise the concepts and bring them altogether

 Front end : HTML, CSS, JavaScript.
 Ejs files are made to connect to the backend Backend : NodeJs, ExpressJs to connect the server, PostgreSQL for the database